Join our Mailing List

 25 February, 2026 — 15 March, 2026

-Where pigment meets clay, where brushstrokes converse with kiln fire, THE SHOPHOUSE is pleased to present duo exhibition Vertex by two Japanese artists, showcasing a profound dialogue between two distinct artistic lineages: Yui Samejima’s painting, which seeks to connect the “visible” and the “invisible,” and Tomonari Hashimoto’s ceramic sculpture, born from the earth and imbued with introspective philosophy.
+Where pigment meets clay, where brushstrokes converse with kiln fire, THE SHOPHOUSE is pleased to present duo exhibition Vertex by two Japanese artists, showcasing a profound dialogue between two distinct artistic lineages: Yui Samejima’s painting, which explores how perception brings forth meaning and the world, and Tomonari Hashimoto’s ceramic sculpture, born from the earth and imbued with introspective philosophy.

 Their meeting is a resonant alignment.
 A shared fascination with texture as a record of time and form as a process of emergence provides the common ground.
-The layered, collaged visual fragments in Samejima’s work find an echo in the stratigraphic textures of Hashimoto’s clay; the deliberate negative spaces in her compositions hold a silent conversation with the charged voids contained within his vessels.
+The layered, fragmentary phenomena in Samejima’s paintings find an echo in the stratigraphic textures of Hashimoto’s clay; the deliberate margins in her compositions hold a silent conversation with the charged voids contained within his vessels.

-In the exhibition, the quiet tension and harmonious balance between transparency and density, fragility and endurance, the chaotic puzzle of the conscious world and the condensed expression of the material cosmos.
-Through this dialogue, a space opens for considering the fundamental processes of creation and perception: pigment breathes on the canvas, probing the realm of the invisible, while clay holds its breath within the kiln, steadfastly guarding a visible universe that encapsulates all things.
+In the exhibition, a quiet tension and harmonious balance unfold between transparency and density, fragility and endurance, the shifting construction of perceptual meaning and the condensed expression of the material cosmos.
+Through this dialogue, a space opens for considering the fundamental processes of creation and perception: pigment breathes on the canvas, probing how the world comes into appearance, while clay holds its breath within the kiln, steadfastly guarding a visible universe that encapsulates all things.